HerbertMauerer/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/security-best-practices/Securing-Domain-Controllers-Against-Attack.md

 #### Virtual Domain Controllers

 If you implement virtual domain controllers, you should ensure that domain controllers run on separate physical hosts than other virtual machines in the environment.
-Even if you use a third-party virtualization platform, consider deploying virtual domain controllers on Hyper-V Server in Windows Server 2012 or Windows Server 2008 R2, which provides a minimal attack surface and can be managed with the domain controllers it hosts rather than being managed with the rest of the virtualization hosts.
+Even if you use a third-party virtualization platform, consider deploying virtual domain controllers on Hyper-V Server, which provides a minimal attack surface and can be managed with the domain controllers it hosts rather than being managed with the rest of the virtualization hosts.
+There is a guide to running Domain controllers with Hyper-V at [Virtualizing Domain Controllers using Hyper-V](https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/get-started/virtual-dc/virtualized-domain-controllers-hyper-v).

 If you implement System Center Virtual Machine Manager (SCVMM) for management of your virtualization infrastructure, you can delegate administration for the physical hosts on which domain controller virtual machines reside and the domain controllers themselves to authorized administrators.
 You should also consider separating the storage of virtual domain controllers to prevent storage administrators from accessing the virtual machine files.

 ### Branch Locations

 #### Physical Domain Controllers in branches

 In locations in which multiple servers reside but are not physically secured to the degree that datacenter servers are secured, physical domain controllers should be configured with TPM chips and BitLocker Drive Encryption for all server volumes.
-If a domain controller cannot be stored in a locked room in branch locations, you should consider deploying RODCs in those locations.
+If a domain controller cannot be stored in a locked room in branch locations, you should consider deploying Read-only Domain Controllers (RODC) in those locations.

 #### Virtual Domain Controllers in branches